pingcap/docs-cn/dm/task-configuration-file-full.md

     # If checksum fails, the import is abnormal, which means the data is inconsistent or lost.
     # Therefore, it is recommended to always enable checksum.
     checksum-physical: "required"
+    # Only available for physical import.
+Determines whether to perform the `ANALYZE TABLE <table>` operation for each table after the CHECKSUM process is completed.
+    # - "required" (default).
+Indicates that the Analyze operation will be performed after the import is complete.
+If the analysis fails, the task will pause and require manual processing by the user.
+    # - "optional".
+Indicates that the data will be analyzed after the import is complete.
+If the analysis fails, a warning log will be printed and the task will not be paused.
+    # - "off".
+Indicates that no data analysis will be performed after the import is complete.
+    # Analyze only affects statistics data and it is recommended that Analyze is set to off in most scenarios.
+    analyze: "off"
+    # Only available for physical import.
+The concurrency of sending KV data to TiKV.
+This can be increased when the direct network transfer speed between dm-worker and TiKV exceeds 10,000 Mb/s.
+    # range-concurrency: 16
+    # Only available for physical import mode.
+Whether to enable compression when sending KV data to TiKV.
+Currently, only Gzip compression is supported and can be specified using either "gzip" or "gz".
+Compression is not enabled by default.
+    # compress-kv-pairs: ""
+    # One or more PD server addresses.
+If no address is specified, use the PD address information from the TiDB query by default.
+    # pd-addr: "192.168.0.1:2379"

 # Configuration arguments of the sync processing unit.
 syncers: